Kingdageek/TetMeshF90/README.md

 ### Use

-You have to create your own FORTRAN programs for what you want to implement and used the procedures in the library to represent the meshes and refine them.
-Compile the library into your program to run.
-The appendix section in the thesis document details how to do this.
+You have to create your own FORTRAN programs for what you want to implement and then use the procedures in the library to represent the meshes and refine them.
+Also, compile the library into your program to run.
+The appendix section in the thesis document details how to do all this.
 Also, see the _src/regular_tet.f90_ file [https://github.com/Kingdageek/TetMeshF90/blob/master/src/regular_tet.f90] for a sample code on how it's used.

 Also, take a look at the _BaseMesh_ structure in the _src/MeshLib.f90_ file [https://github.com/Kingdageek/TetMeshF90/blob/master/src/MeshLib.f90], for an overview of all the procedures available.